-Unduplicated Pupil Percentage - The district reports an unduplicated pupil percentage of 73.84 percent for 2017-18, 72.46 percent for 2018-19, and 72.02 percent for 2019-20.
-The district's unduplicated pupil percentage included in the 2016-17 P2 certification by the California Department of Education was 74.67 percent.
+Unduplicated Pupil Percentage - The district reports an unduplicated pupil percentage of 82.03 percent for 2017-18, 82.26 percent for 2018-19, and 82.25 percent for 2019-20.
+The district's unduplicated pupil percentage included in the 2016-17 P-2 certification by the California Department of Education was 82.17 percent.

 LCFF Gap Funding - For purposes of determining the potential gap funding increase, the district has estimated 43.97 percent for the 2017-18 fiscal year, 39.03 percent for 2018-19, and 41.51 percent for 2019-20.
-The district is utilizing lower projected LCFF gap percentages as their contingency plan should gap funding increases not materialize.
+The district has assigned funds each year in the unrestricted ending General Fund balance that will cover a portion of the projected gap funding increase should it not materialize.

 Fund Balance - The district's Adopted Budget indicates a positive ending balance for all funds in the 2017-18 fiscal year.
-However, for the General Fund, the district anticipates expenditures and uses will exceed revenues and sources by \$1.2 million in 2017-18, \$1.4 million in 2018-19, and \$1.4 million in 2019-20.
+However, for the General Fund, the district anticipates expenditures and uses will exceed revenues and sources by \$1.5 million in 2017-18, \$0.5 million in 2018-19, and \$1.4 million in 2019-20.
 Chart 2 shows the district's deficit spending historical trends and projections.

-Employee Negotiations - As of the board date, June 27, 2017, the district reports salary and benefit negotiations continue with both the certificated and classified bargaining units for the 2017-18 fiscal year.
+Employee Negotiations - As of the board date, June 20, 2017, the district reports salary and benefit negotiations continue with both the certificated and classified bargaining units for the 2017-18 fiscal year.
 Prior to entering into a written agreement, California Government Code (GC) Section 3547.5 requires a public school employer to publicly disclose the major provisions of a collective bargaining agreement, including but not limited to, the costs incurred in the current and subsequent fiscal years.
 The disclosure must include a written certification signed by the district superintendent and chief business official that the district can meet the costs incurred by the district during the term of the agreement.
 Therefore, please make available to the public and submit a disclosure to our office at least ten (10) working days prior to the date on which the governing board is to take action on a proposed agreement.

-Reserve for Economic Uncertainties - The minimum state-required reserve for a district of Romoland School District's size is 3.0 percent; however the governing board requires the district maintain a 3.5 percent reserve for economic uncertainties.
+Reserve for Economic Uncertainties - The minimum state-required reserve for a district of San Jacinto Unified School District's size is 3.0 percent; however the governing board requires the district maintain a 6.0 percent reserve for economic uncertainties.
 In light of the current fiscal environment, our office recommends districts maintain reserves higher than the minimum and commends the district's board for this fiscally prudent practice.
 Chart 3 displays a summary of the district's actual and projected unrestricted General Fund balance and reserves.
-The district projects to meet the minimum reserve requirement in the current and first subsequent fiscal year.
-However, projections indicate the district's board required reserve will not be met in the 2019-20 fiscal year.
+The district projects to meet the minimum reserve requirement, and the board required 6.0 percent reserve, in the current and two subsequent fiscal years.

 Cash Management - Chart 4 provides a historical summary of the district's June 30th General Fund cash balance.
-Based on the budget's cash flow analysis, the district projects a positive General Fund cash balance of \$7.3 million as of June 30, 2018.
+Based on the budget's cash flow analysis, the district projects a positive General Fund cash balance of \$26.6 million as of June 30, 2018.
 This balance does not include any temporary borrowings, and the district's internal cash resources appear sufficient to address cash flow needs in the current year.
 Our office recommends the district continue to closely monitor cash in all funds to ensure sufficient resources are available.
-In addition, our office strongly advises districts to consult with legal counsel and independent auditors prior to using Cafeteria Special Revenue Fund (Fund 13) for temporary interfund borrowing purposes to remedy cash shortfalls.
+In addition, our office strongly advises districts to consult with legal counsel and independent auditors prior to using Cafeteria Special Revenue Fund (Fund 13) and Building Fund (Fund 21) for temporary interfund borrowing purposes to remedy cash shortfalls.